COMs: Complexes of Oriented Matroids: COMs as complexes of oriented matroids

 We conclude this section by presenting another class of zonotopally realizable COMs.
 Namely, we prove that the CAT(0) Coxeter (zonotopal) complexes introduced in \cite{hapa-98} arise from COMs.
 They represent a common generalization of benzenoid systems (used for illustration in Section~\ref{sec:cocircuit}), 2-dimensional cell complexes obtained from bipartite cellular graphs \cite{bach-96}, and CAT(0) cube complexes (cube complexes arising from median structures) \cite{BaCh_survey}.
 One can say that CAT(0) zonotopal complexes generalize CAT(0) cube complexes in the same way as COMs generalize lopsided sets.

-A zonotope $\mathcal Z$ is called a {\it Coxeter zonotope} (or an {\it even polyhedron} as in \cite{hapa-98}) if $\mathcal Z$ is symmetric with respect to the mid-hyperplane $H_f$ of each edge $f$ of $\mathcal Z$, i.e., to the hyperplane perpendicular to $f$ and passing via the middle of $f$.
+A zonotope $\mathcal Z$ is called a {\it Coxeter zonotope} (an {\it even polyhedron} \cite{hapa-98} or a {\it Coxeter cell} \cite{Davis}) if $\mathcal Z$ is symmetric with respect to the mid-hyperplane $H_f$ of each edge $f$ of $\mathcal Z$, i.e., to the hyperplane perpendicular to $f$ and passing via the middle of $f$.
 A cell complex $\Delta$ is called a {\it Coxeter complex} if $\Delta$ is a geometric zonotopal complex in which each cell is isometric to a Coxeter zonotope.
-Throughout this subsection, by $\Delta$ we mean the underlying space $||\Delta||$ of a Coxeter complex $\Delta$.
+Throughout this subsection, by $\Delta$ we denote a Coxeter complex and by $||\Delta||$ the underlying metric space of $\Delta$.